isabella232/bcps/README.md

 |---------------------------|---------------|---------|----------------------------------------------|---------------|----------|
 | [WIP-2020-001](wip-2020-001.md) | WIP Template | 0.1.0 | Christopher Allen | Process | Draft |

+## WIP Process

+WIPs are creating to address a flaw or deficiency in current wallet designs, or to improve usability, security, or other functionality.
+They can be focused on cryptocurrency wallets, identity wallets, or both.

+WIPs are presented publicly here to give them a chance to mature and evolve, under the light of public scrutiny, which can provide invaluable cooperative feedback: what we do together is often greater than what we do alone.

+### WIP Numbere

+Please number all WIPs four-digit number representing the current year (`YYYY`) followed by a three-digit sequence number for that year (`SSS`).
+For example: `wip-2020-001` is the first WIP for 2020, `wip-2020-017` is the 17th, and `wip-2021-001` is the first WIP for 2021.

+_Note that the sequence number reverts to 001 at the start of each year._

+### WIP Title

+Please be sure that your title is concise, yet informative.

+### WIP Version

+When updating WIPs, please use [semantic versioning](https://semver.org/) for your version number.

+### WIP Owner

+Please list the person primarily responsible for the WIP, and moving it forward, as the owner.
+If there are multiple authors, they should be listed on the WIP itself, not on this overview.

+Most briefly: your version number should be of the form X.Y.Z, where `X` is the major number ("0" for a WIP in progress; "1" for a fully drafted WIP; and "2" or higher for a new version that has introduced a backward-incompatible change), `Y` is the minor number (for a backward-compatible new feature), and `Z` is the patch number (for fixing typos and making other clarifications that don't fundamentally change what the WIP means).

+But please consult the semantic versioning document for more information and adjust appropriately for the fact that these are textual WIPs, not software.

+### WIP Type

+WIPs use the same standard statuses used on most other \*IPs:

+   * *Standards* — A WIP eventually intended to move onto a standards track, such as a BIP, IETF, or W3C.
+   * *Informational* — A WIP discussing a wallet issue without explicitly proposing a new feature.

+### WIP Status

+WIPs move through much the same process as other \*IPS, with the exception that after finalization we expect them to move onto another track:

+   * *Draft* — The initial draft of a WIP.
+Contributors may work on a WIP as they see fit when it remains version 0.Y.Z.
+When they increment to 1.0.0, they are requested BCC review.
+   * *Accepted* — A major draft that has been accepted by BCC for further work.
+   * *Rejected* — A major draft that has been rejected by BCC, possibly because it needs more drafting.
+   * *Mature* — A draft that has been fully matured through BCC working with the author, that we feel is ready for the next step.
+   * *Submitted* — A draft that has been submitted to another standards body.
+(The precise body should be listed as part of this status)

 ## Origin, Authors, Copyright & Licenses